haddocking/haddocking.github.io/education/HADDOCK-Xlinks/index.md

 <a class="prompt prompt-question">Consider the cluster scores and their standard deviations.</a>
 <a class="prompt prompt-question">Is the top ranked cluster significantly better than the second one?
 (This is also reflected in the z-score).</a>

-In case the scores of various clusters are within standard devatiation from each other, all should be considered as a valid solution for the docking.
+In case the scores of various clusters are within standard deviation from each other, all should be considered as a valid solution for the docking.
 Ideally, some additional independent experimental information should be available to decide on the best solution.

 <hr>
 ## Visualisation of docked models

-Let's now visualise the various solutions for the three different scenarios
+Let's now visualize the various solutions for the three different scenarios

-<a class="prompt prompt-info">Download and save to disk the first model of each cluster (create a subdirectoy for each scenario to avoid mixing models</a>
+<a class="prompt prompt-info">Download and save to disk the first model of each cluster (create a subdirectory for each scenario to avoid mixing models</a>

 We illustrate the procedure using the results from scenario 1.
 You can repeat it for the other scenarios.
 Start PyMOL and load each cluster representative: